HITECHCRIME/HC_SG131/README.md

 leadin' home, nagging ain't this kinda land yeah

-leadin' home
+leavin' home
 gonna puck it like a right up (pu- it laka raaayup)

 - light it up fam
-right out to the foreign lands bragga to the xxxxx lick'em - behind the glass tease'em - still so crass appease them leave ya will
+right out to the foreign lands bragga to the xxxxx downed lick'em - behind the glass tease'em - still so crass appease them leave ya will